SimonBrodtmann/mod-framework/docs/README.md

 additional changes in the end.

 The builders have some convenience function to make things easier, but they cannot cover all use cases.
-In the end you will often apply some of the properties using the overrides.
+In the end you will often apply some of the needed properties using the overrides.

 The following three examples all generate the same code for the lumber mill.
 They show you the different ways how this framework can be used: